Health Care Guide Information

 Symptoms:

-Usually, small kidney stones do not cause symptoms, but larger stones can cause pressure on surrounding tissues leading to various symptoms.
+Usually, small kidney stones do not cause symptoms, but larger stones can cause pressure on surrounding tissues, leading to various symptoms.

 Severe flank pain: